balthazarbk/ocean-fed-api/README.md

 #### Reservation system for a restaurant
-Exercise by frontend development student at Medieinstitutet, Stockholm.
+Exercise by frontend development students at Medieinstitutet, Stockholm.
 Build in React & NodeJS.